hyperborg/hyperborg/README.md

 ## Please :)

 If you think this is a good project, please just star it and come back frequently to check on the upgrades!
 Also, if you have any idea, wish or anything that could make this project bette, open an issue! :D

+##Current state & DEMO

+Currently there is a 5 nodes setup running in a test network in order to make the mesh communication working.
+When mesh communication is finished, the sensor and actuator implementation stats.

+Since there are numerous request of how the GUI looks like, there is a demo available at https://nebulon.hu/hyperborg It updated every hour when there is a change in the source code.
+Please keep in mind, that the uplink of the server is slow, so it could be a minute while the application starts in your browser.
+Normally it is less than 1 sec on a local network.
+Therefore, after the application is downloaded and compiled for your browers, it wouls restart much faster second time.